Iyola Kingwatsiak

-Iyola Kingwatsiak (August 3, 1933 – 2000) was an Inuit visual artist from Kinngait.
+Iyola Kingwatsiak (August 3, 1933 – September 4 2000) was an Inuk visual artist from Kinngait.

 Early life

 He was born on August 3, 1933, in Kinngait (Cape Dorset) in the Qikiqtaaluk Region (Baffin Island).
 Many of his family members were also artists, including his sister Tye Adla (1936–1990), his sister Keeleemeeoomee Samualie (1919–1983), his sister Anna Kingwatsiak (1911–1971), and his brother Mikigak Kingwatsiak.

 Career

 Kingwatsiak first worked as a stone carver, then later became well known for his printmaking.
 His artwork often featured Arctic animals (including birds, rabbits, walruses, whales, and bears).
 He worked alongside artists Osuitok Ipeelee, Kananginak Pootoogook, Lukta Qiatsuk, and Eegyvudluk Pootoogook.

 His work is held in a variety of museums, including the National Gallery of Canada, the National Museum of the American Indian, the Hood Museum of Art, the University Art Gallery at the University of Pittsburgh, and the University of Michigan Museum of Art.